 A Historical Perspective on Evidence-Based Immunology

-A Historical Perspective on Evidence-Based Immunology focuses on the results of hypothesis-driven, controlled scientific experiments that have led to current understanding of immunological principles.
-This book helps beginning students in biomedical disciplines to understand the basis of immunologic knowledge and more advanced students to gain further insight.
-It also serves as a crucial reference for researchers studying the evolution of ideas and scientific methods.
+A Historical Perspective on Evidence-Based Immunology focuses on the results of hypothesis-driven, controlled scientific experiments that have led to the current understanding of immunological principles.
+The text helps beginning students in biomedical disciplines understand the basis of immunologic knowledge, while also helping more advanced students gain further insights.

 graduate and undergraduate students entering the fields of immunology, molecular biology and other biomedical disciplines, their instructors and mentors.
 Researchers, practitioners and those interested in the evolution of ideas and scientific methods will find the text compelling and useful.